Identification and Mitigation of Conducting Package Losses for Quantum Superconducting Devices

-The ability to produce superconducting devices with low microwave loss and small phase noise is desired for the astronomical detector community and the quantum information community. \cite{ZmuidzinasARCMP2012,deLeonScience2021} At the chip level, this requires the use of low-loss materials, clean fabrication processes, and good microwave hygiene.\cite{RichardsonSST2016,ucsb-airbridge,ibm-hidden-mode} The packaging for the quantum chip should provide good impedance matching over a large bandwidth, a small amount of cross-talk between different signal lines, and have good shielding to reduce radiated losses and prevent stray THz or IR black-body radiation from leaking into the package.\cite{mit-package-prx,CorcolesAPL2011}
+The ability to produce superconducting devices with low microwave loss and small phase noise is desired for both microwave kinetic inductance detectors and superconducting qubits. \cite{ZmuidzinasARCMP2012,deLeonScience2021} At the chip level, this requires the use of low-loss materials, clean fabrication processes, and good microwave hygiene.\cite{RichardsonSST2016,ucsb-airbridge,ibm-hidden-mode} The packaging for the quantum chip should provide good impedance matching over a large bandwidth, a small amount of cross-talk between different signal lines, and good shielding to reduce radiated losses or prevent stray THz or IR black-body radiation from leaking into the package.\cite{mit-package-prx,CorcolesAPL2011}

 In this article, we measure limitations on the maximum achievable internal quality factors, $Q_{i}$, of a series of superconducting microwave resonators.
-The source of this loss is from dissipation in normal metal conductors used in the package of the resonator chip.
+The source of this loss is dissipation in normal metal conductors used in the package of the resonator chip.
 The energy stored in the resonator produces an rf magnetic field $H$ resulting in the production of shielding eddy currents in nearby conductors when $H$ impinges upon them.
 A noticeable amount of dissipation occurs when these shielding currents are produced in conductors with a finite surface resistance.
-This loss mechanism was initially identified when measuring five resonators on a single chip and noticing a systematic decrease in their quality factors with an increase in the widths and gaps of the resonators.
+This loss mechanism was initially identified when measuring five resonators on a single chip.
+A systematic decrease in their quality factors was observed to correlate with an increase in the widths and gaps of the resonators.
 To model this finding, we performed finite-element simulations to estimate the magnitude of dissipation in each conductor used in the package.
 A conducting adhesive, used to adhere and thermalize the chip to the package, was identified to be the most significant source of loss.
-By implementing a few changes to the packaging, we reduce this loss and demonstrate over an order of magnitude improvement in the maximum $Q_i$ of the resonators.
+By implementing a few changes to the packaging, we reduced this loss and demonstrated over an order of magnitude improvement in the maximum $Q_i$ of the resonators.